Help customers understand why they need email archiving

 Include all stakeholders in a data retention policy

 A data retention policy should reflect input from everyone in a company because it will affect everyone in a company.
-Help a customer create a team that represents most departments,
+Help a customer create a team that represents most departments, and interview employees on how and why they create documents; if they reference them later; and where they store the documents.

 Simplify retention schedules